easystats/easystats/README.md

 ## Versioning

 Package version numbers indicate following:
 `MAJOR.MINOR.PATCH.DEVELOPMENT`.
+Here are key steps to keep in mind:

-As long as packages are in a more or less rapidly developing and changing state, the **major** version number is typically `0`.
-Once we think we will have a stable base that will likely not change dramatically or soon, the major version number will be set to `1`, and increased for following major changes that probably break the current API.
-When new features are added or (re)moved, we typically increase the **minor** version number.
-Minimal changes or bug fixes only are indicated by increasing the **patch** version number.
+-   As long as packages are in a more or less rapidly developing and changing state, the **major** version number is typically `0`.

+-   Once we think we will have a stable base that will likely not change dramatically or soon, the major version number will be set to `1`, and will be increased for following major changes that probably break the current API.

+-   When new features are added or (re)moved, we typically increase the **minor** version number.

+-   Minimal changes or bug fixes only are indicated by increasing the **patch** version number.

-Current development versions of our packages (i.e. master branch from GitHub) additionally have a **development** version number.
-You typically won’t find packages on CRAN with a development version number.
+Current development versions of our packages (i.e. master/main branch from GitHub) additionally have a **development** version number.

 ## Downloads